Common Impact Data Standard

 Questions about how the Common Impact Data Standard could work for your social purpose organization?
 Contact us: [email protected]

 Data standards tell you what to record and how to represent it.

-The Common Impact Data Standard is embedded into these social impact softwares so that social purpose organizations can have access to the standard without becoming data scientists.
+The Common Impact Data Standard is embedded into social impact software offered by these developers.
+This allows social purpose organizations to access the standard without becoming data scientists.
 When looking for an impact data tracking tool, look for one that is aligned with the Common Approach.